No obligations & no credit card required

 3) Make Sure the Coaches Have the Same Agenda as You: Safety First

-It does not take long to find out whether a coach understands the game, and how to play it safely.
+It does not take long to find out whether a coach understands the game and how to play it safely.
 Also, the coach should know you have questions that need answers.
-When you do ask the coach, is he/she genuine, or unreceptive towards answering?
+When you do ask the coach, is he/she genuine or unreceptive to answering?

 5) Winning and safety

 Safety is a parent’s number one priority.
-Coaches on the other hand usually want to win, and unfortunately winning and safety can not both stand at the top of the chart.
-Does your coach understand where winning is on a youth scale of importance?
+Conversely, coaches usually want to win; unfortunately, winning and safety can not be at the top of the chart.
+Does your coach understand how important winning is on a youth scale?

-At the youth level, kids should participate against kids their own size.
+At the youth level, kids should participate against kids their size.
 Many associations have weight limits for a reason.
-It is not okay for an 80 pound third grader to play on a 120 pound sixth grader’s team to make carpooling is easier.
+It is not okay for an 80-pound third grader to play on a 120-pound sixth grader’s team to make carpooling easier.

 7) Don’t forget about the field

 Is it kept in good condition?
-Does it have a lot of holes or garbage like broken glass that could cause injuries?
+Does it have many holes or garbage, such as broken glass, that could cause injuries?

 8) Watch Out for the Heat